Environmental Health & Safety

 This committee is a cooperative effort between Environmental Health & Safety, Residential Life, Facilities Services, Student Affairs, and the Boston College Police Department.
 The committee determined that smoking in dorm rooms was an unacceptable fire hazard and therefore implemented a smoking ban in all BC buildings effective September 2003.
 For complete information on the smoking policy, please refer to the Boston College Handbook.

 Other programs that this committee has initiated include random health and safety dorm room inspections, fire prevention guidelines, a list of items banned due to their threat of fire, confiscation of banned items, and sanctions for violations of University fire safety policy.

-BC will allow the use of only surge protectors in residential buildings.
-These surge protectors are the only power cords with built-in intelligence to prevent cord fires, ground faults, or surges.
+BC will only allow the use of power cords with surge protectors in residential buildings.
+These are the only power cords with built-in intelligence to prevent cord fires, ground faults, or surges.

 For further information on safety policies, please refer to the Residential Life Website.

 EHS works with the Residential Life staff, students, and the local fire departments to provide fire drills once each semester in each of the residence halls.
 These drills are conducted as early as possible at the beginning of each semester.
 Fire drills are also conducted on a quarterly basis at the Campus School and on a monthly basis at the Child Care Center and at the beginning of all summer camps.